Varo Bank Review

 Varo Bank Account

-The Varo Bank account is a fee-free checking account that has no minimum balance requirements.
+The Varo Bank account is a fee-free checking account with no minimum balance requirements.

 The account comes with a Varo Visa debit card enabled with contactless debit card purchases, or use your digital wallet whether you’re on iOS or Android.